felixnie/Netflix-Prize-IMDB-TMDB-Joint-Dataset/README.md

 Thus a dataset with matching confidence scores is preferred.
 Users can set the confidence threshold to obtain a dataset with different completeness levels.

 TMDB dataset is included with IMDB as an augmentation.
-IMDB data is fetched using `cinemaagoer`, as TMDB data is requested through TMDB API.
+IMDB data is fetched using `cinemagoer`, as TMDB data is requested through TMDB API.

 # What's included?